Barcelona Transfer News: Catalans bring forward signing of Toulouse's Jean Clair Todibo | Goal.com

 "The agreement signed includes the immediate arrival of the French player, who will sign a contract with the club for the next four and a half seasons, until the end of the 2022-23 campaign.

 "The French player will wear the number six.
-A shirt which players like Guillermo Amor, Xavi Hernandez, Dani Alves or Denis Suarez, the last to use it, have worn."
+A shirt which players like Guillermo Amor, Xavi Hernandez, Dani Alves and Denis Suarez, the last to use it, have worn."

 Todibo is the second defensive signing of the current window for Barcelona, who also recruited Valencia's Jeison Murillo on a loan deal.